JirkaKrivanek/inject/doc/injections.md

 * The injection cannot distinguish which value to inject into which parameter
 * As both of them are of the same type - `String`

-This can be solve by one of the ways demonstrated below.
+This can be solved by one of the ways demonstrated below.

-This can be useful for injecting the configuration parameters.
+The solution is particularly useful for injecting the configuration parameters (like URLs for instance).

 ### Named annotation

-The `@Named` annotation can be used to be more specific with the injection.
+The `@Named` annotation can be used to be more specific with the injection when type is ambiguous.

 ```java
 public class ServiceImpl implements Service {